 Yahoo!
 Clues is a fun tool that is similar to Google Trends mashed up with Google Insight.
-The data is displayed as a 100-point scale, which simply means “0” represents the lowest amount of searches and “100” would represent the highest.
+The data is displayed as a 100-point scale, where a “0” represents the lowest amount of searches, and where a “100” would represent the highest amount.

 Demographics include age, gender, income, and most popular related keywords are included.
 The “search flow” is actually displayed by patterns Yahoo! has identified for most likely previous searches and future searches.
 They must have a time-traveling DeLorean, too!
 (Click on images to enlarge.)